OPQAM/LinuxCommons/BashStuff/IssueREADME.md

 - For now the script is doing exactly what it's supposed to do.
 I'll edit it soon and post here (the non-Mint version, which is more involved)

+Addendum: actually, no. I just confirmed it.
+'Seahorse' is loading my SSH key and loading it on startup.
+So that solves the whole issue.
+QED
 --snip--